Charles Kellaway: Scientific research into Australian snake venoms

 Although his early studies garnered a degree of acclaim, it was in late 1927 that Kellaway found his experimental forte.
 At the suggestion of Neil Hamilton Fairley – then resident at the Hall Institute whilst recuperating from tropical sprue – a significant research programme was instigated into Australian snake venoms.
 This practical and scientific problem had not been substantively addressed since the turn of the century researches by Frank Tidswell and Charles Martin.
 Kellaway also used the opportunity to negotiate with the Minister for Health one of the first ad-hoc grants for medical research in Australia, preceded only by a limited number of cancer investigations.
 This grant lasted from 1928 to 1931 and was a milestone in Commonwealth support for independent research in medical science.
 Working with Fairley, Holden and Fannie Eleanor Williams from the institute, plus Frederick Morgan from the Commonwealth Serum Laboratories (now CSL Limited) and Tom 'Pambo' Eades from the Melbourne Zoo, Kellway's research encompassed venoms from a plethora of Australian snake species (elapidae).
-This work initially focused on characteristing biting apparatus, venom yields, pharmacological activity, lethality and immunology.
+This work initially focused on characterising biting apparatus, venom yields, pharmacological activity, lethality and immunology.
 Clinical work included investigations into the appropriate first-aid treatment of snakebite and the development of antivenenes (antivenoms) against tiger snake (Notechis scutatus), copperhead (Austrelaps superbus) and death adder (Acanthophis antarcticus) venoms, although only the first was found suitable for manufacture by CSL.
 In addition to expanding field work on identification and characterisation of a wide range of Australian elapids and their venoms, Kellaway's work through the 1930s broadened to include platypus, mussel, Sydney funnel-web spider (Atrax robustus) and redback spider (Latrodectus hasselti) venoms.
 This huge corpus of work, totalling over 70 publications by the end of the programme, resulted in an invitation for Kellaway to review his oeuvre via the prestigious Charles E Dohme Memorial Lectureships at Johns Hopkins University Medical School (now Johns Hopkins School of Medicine) in 1936 – an impressive international accolade.